 Malaysia has an affordable and reliable national rail service.
 Long-distance trains operate around Peninsula Malaysia, with trains running from north to south between the Thai border and Singapore.

-Kuala Lumpur has an extensive city rail system consisting of five rapid transit lines, two commuter rail lines and two airport rail links.
-The LRT is the most reliable form of public transport in KL.
-It does, however, get very crowded, especially at rush hour.
+Kuala Lumpur has an extensive city rail system consisting of five rapid-transit lines, two commuter-rail lines and two airport-rail links.
+The LRT is the most reliable form of public transport in the city.
+On occasion, though, it can get very crowded, especially at rush hour.

-Trains in KL are integrated into the bus system, which makes it easy to transfer from one system to another.
+Trains in the capital are integrated with the bus network, which makes it easy to transfer from one system to another.
 It also means that commuters don’t have to pay separate fees when moving from the railway onto a bus route.

 There is an extensive and inexpensive bus system running through Malaysia.
 Most towns have a bus terminal offering connections to other parts of the country, and there are long-distance buses connecting Malaysia to Singapore and Thailand.